Five really good Japanese Christmas movies

 This movie by director Minamoto Takashi is clearly inspired by the huge success of the British Christmas movie Love Actually, which came out two years earlier, but the influence of Paul Thomas Anderson breakthrough movie Magnolia (1999) is also obvious.
 I think Minamoto decided to make a Japanese Love Actually (or probably was commissioned to), but more in the vein of Magnolia.

-The power failure, of course, serves as a catalyst in the lives of these people who become closer to each other, arrive at some stage of self realisation or help someone getting across some point.
-Nothing earth shocking, but warm-hearted and charming and really very beautifully filmed and full of Christmas lights and decorations and everything.
+The power failure, of course, serves as a catalyst in the lives of these people who become closer to each other, arrive at some stage of self-realisation or help someone getting across some point in their life.
+Nothing earth-shocking, but warm-hearted and charming and really very beautifully filmed and full of Christmas lights and decorations and everything.
 It is a little heavy-handed, a tad too long and it’s a shame Minamoto doesn’t make better use of actress Terajima Shinobu, who is one of the best actresses in Japan today.
 She plays the rather passive part of the pregnant woman (who is saved by an altruïstic man).
 Happily, Minamoto got to use her again in Tokyo Tower, in which she has a much more interesting part.

 Unfortunatey it seems impossible for us to see the film legally, because the English subtitled blu-ray appears to be sold out.
 There is a Korean DVD with Japanese audio and Korean and English subtitles on eBay and the Japanese DVD is of course available on Amazon.co.jp.